Prescription

 This time it is an attempt at setting up a direct deposit with Chime.
 The intent is to prevent PPO from being able to use the services of Chime.
 The fact that the account on the image is not his employer would open up the possibility for criminal prosecution.
 According to PPO, he discovered the email in his sent folder.
 With the direct deposit check attached.
 Again, this points to TFM using her hacking skills to access PPO's computer or phone.

 Now here is the problem that has become more than worrisome.
 According to PPO, he attempted to present the information to the Hillsboro Police Department.
 He was refused.
-This police department has not refused to investigate after seeing the evidence in the photos below.
-HPD has refused to even look at the evidence PPO has offered to provide.
-Unknown to myself, and I don't know if this is the law in general...
+To be clear, the Hillsboro Police Department did not refuse to open a case after seeing the evidence.
+The Hillsboro Police Department refused to even provide an incident number PPO over the phone.
+HPD had refused to even look at the evidence PPO has offered to provide.
 Apparently, the policy or law with the Hillsboro Police Department is this: If an officer decides that no crime has been committed, then they can just walk away.
 Based solely on the opinion of the officer.
 Doesn't have to look at any evidence that is offered.
 Whatever the reason is, PPO is refused the basic services provided to the rest of the citizens of Hillsboro.
 I have yet to discover anything about PPO's past that would give this police department cause to disregard him.
 I have yet to put an HPD officer on the spot with the question of why.
 Quite frankly, I am concerned that I may suffer the treatment.